-To prescribe the shading projections and devices that may be used to achieve compliance with J2.3 or J2.4.
+To prescribe the shading projections and devices that may be used to achieve compliance with J2.4.

 The presence of shading projections and devices will reduce the level of thermal performance that is required of glazing.
 However, to be effective, shading projections and devices must restrict a significant proportion of solar radiation.